 The Provisional List presents information on rare birds reported in the Republic of Ireland since 1st January of each year in systematic order.
-This information will be updated each month and will ultimately serve as a template for the Irish Rare Bird Report for the current year.
+This information will be updated regularly and will ultimately serve as a template for the Irish Rare Bird Report of the current year.

-We have endeavoured to enter accurate details for all reports, but as the sources have been varied and often indirect, the details are probably best regarded as provisional.
-Certain details are often more difficult to establish than the basic 'species, location and date' which are initially reported.
-For example, it is often difficult to find out who the principal observer (the person(s) who originally found/identified the bird) was, and whether or not subsequent observers were involved.
+We have endeavoured to enter accurate details for all reports, but as sources have been varied and often indirect, the details are probably best regarded as provisional.
+Certain details are often more difficult to establish than the basic 'species, location and date', which are initially reported.
+For example, it is often difficult to find out who the principal observer (the person(s) who originally found / identified the bird) was, and whether or not subsequent observers were involved.

-The Provisional List is available for download in two formats; MS Excel and PDF (Portable Document Format).
-To download follow the links provided in the right hand column.
+The Provisional List is available for download as a PDF (Portable Document Format) by following the link in the right hand column.

 We strongly encourage you to carefully go through the list and, if possible, provide the following information: